apereo/cas/installation/Configuring-Ticketing-Components.md

 #### High Availability Considerations
 Memcached does not provide for replication by design, but the client is tolerant to node failures with `failureMode="Redistribute"`.
-In this mode, a write failure will simply cause the client to rekey the item and write it to an available node.
-It will continue to read and write from a backup node until the failed node returns, at which time if the key is still available in the resurrected node it will supercede the value known to the backup node.
-The most relevant consequence is that the set of services accessed during the SSO session may have two distinct values, which may affect single sign-out.
-If possible the memcached service on the failed node should be restarted prior to rejoining the cache pool to avoid this behavior.
+In this mode a write failure will simply cause the client to flag the node as failed and remove it from the set of available nodes.
+It subsequently recomputes the node location function with the reduced node set to find a new node on which to store the key.
+If the node location function selects the same node, which is likely for the _CONSISTENT_ strategy, a backup node will be computed.
+The value is written to and read from the failover node until the primary node recovers.
+The client will periodically check the failed node for liveliness and restore it to the node pool as soon as it recovers.
+When the primary node is resurrected, if it contains a value for a particular key, it would supercede the value known to the failover node.
+The most common effect on CAS behavior in this circumstance would occur when ticket-granting tickets have duplicate values, which could affect single sign-out and prevent access to services.
+In particular, services accessed and forced authentications that occur while the failover service is active would be lost when the failed node recovers.
+In most cases this behavior is tolerable, but it can be avoided by restarting the memcached service on the failed node prior to rejoining the cache pool.

+A read failure in _Redistribute_ mode causes the node to be removed from the set of available nodes, a failover node is computed, and a value is read from that node.
+In most cases this results in a key not found situation.
+The effect on CAS behavior depends on the type of ticket requested:

+* Service ticket - Service access would be denied for the requested ticket, but permitted for subsequent attempts since a new ticket would be generated and validated.
+* Ticket-granting ticket - The SSO session would be terminated and reauthentication would be required.

+Read failures are thus entirely innocuous for environments where reauthentication is acceptable.